Best Apps for Architects in 2022

 WORKS ON | Web, iOS, and Android

-Drafting field reports from site visits can be a drag.
-ArchiSnapper is a simple tool that allows you to use your smartphone or tablet on-site to document items with text, photos, assignees, and annotations on floor plans.
-Use voice dictation to save even more time.
-When you’re back at the office, the field report or punch list is available in your online account (on your desktop) for further editing and distribution.
-Just think about it: no more struggling with Word or Excel to draft field reports! 😉
+Drafting field reports or punch lists from site visits can be very time-consuming and inefficient.
+ArchiSnapper is the #1 field report app for architects that helps you document items with text, photos, assignees, and floor plan annotations while on-site using your smartphone or tablet.
+When you’re back at the office, your field report or punch list is available for further editing and sharing.
+No more struggling with transferring photos or Word to draft field reports.

 - Generate professional, clean, and branded PDF reports in seconds and send them out to the project team.